OxfordHCC/Aretha/README.md

-# IoT-refine
+# IoT-refine Static Interface
 Refine for the smart home

 How to get this running from scratch:

-1. Ensure postgres is installed, create a db with name testdb, user is postgres and password is password
+1. Ensure postgres is installed, create a db with name static, user is postgres and password is password

 2. Run `npm install` in /ui and /crunchbaseSupport, also do `npm install @angular/cli@1.1.3` in /ui